 You will be asked for the following information:

-- Proof of identity – you will be asked to provide original documents which we will copy
+- Proof of identity and your right to work in this country– you will be asked to provide original documents which we will copy

 - Proof of qualifications